Bitcoin network hashrate: what is it and how does it affect mining profitability

 Frequently asked questions about hashrate

-How does hashrate affect the time a block is found?
+How does hashrate affect block time?

 Not directly - the average time remains 10 minutes, because the difficulty is automatically adjusted every 2016 blocks.
 If the hashrate increases, the next epoch will be more difficult and the speed will return to 10 minutes.